Kaiser Permanente Individual Health Insurance Plans

 How to Find the Right Kaiser Health Plan for You

 View the various Kaiser Permanente individual plans and find the one that fits your needs as far as cost and benefits.
 Consider the monthly premiums compared with the coverage that is offered.
-And, don't forget that based on your income, you may qualify for a government subsidy.
+And, don't forget that based on your income, you may qualify for a government subsidy if you apply through Covered California.
 The New Marketplace includes "metalic plans".
 They are, in order of richest benefits to most affordable, the Platinum Plan, the Gold Plan, the Silver Plan and the Bronze Plan.

 Platinum and Gold Plans: Richer Benefits and Higher Premiums